Journey mapping in marketing

 A journey map, or more specifically: a journey map repository can help to condense all this information right on one map.
 If you decide to analyze and improve one specific step of the journey, you will have all automatically or manually collected qualitative and quantitative, in one place and can immediately dive into it.
 And if the sales department wants to better understand a specific step, they have access to all the information right away.

 Keeping the journey map up to date

-Hence, a one-time workshop will not do the job.
+A one-time workshop will not do the job.
 The results of this workshop will be outdated soon.
-The solution to this is to keep the journey map in a digital format so everybody can access it readily, update it, enrich it with new information, and share it with others.
+Teams need to keep the journey map in a digital format so everybody can access it readily, update it, enrich it with new information, and share it with others.

 In a nutshell

 Journey mapping can help marketers to increase customer-centricity if they are stuck in the details of their daily routines.
 A journey map allows us to see the big picture – not only the single experience or a single stage a customer may be going through, but the entire journey they have with a product, service, or brand.
 Journey mapping can assist marketing efforts along the entire customer lifecycle, combined with their other tools and data insights, this facilitates an increase in holistic and customer-focused marketing activity.